blakeblackshear/frigate/docs/docs/guides/getting_started.md

             - detect
 ```

-Now you should be able to start Frigate by running `docker compose up -d` from within the folder containing `docker-compose.yml`.
+Now you should be able to start Frigate by running `docker-compose up -d` from within the folder containing `docker-compose.yml`.
 Frigate should now be accessible at `server_ip:5000` and you can finish the configuration using the built-in configuration editor.

 ## Configuring Frigate